How much does a funeral cost in Australia?

 Every funeral invoice breaks into five layers:

-2. Mandatory disbursements.
-Third-party costs passed through on the invoice: cremation fee ($600 to $1,350), death certificates ($49 to $105 per copy), burial plot and interment fees for burials.
+Third-party costs passed through on the invoice: the crematorium's own fee (published fees run from $510 to $1,838 depending on the crematorium, effective 1 July 2026), death certificates ($49 to $105 per copy), burial plot and interment fees for burials.

 Full itemised funeral cost breakdown (2026)